bschreck/lil-neuron/README.md

 rapper perfected

 ## A Recurrent Neural Network Language Model to Generate Rap Lyrics
+IDEA: use pretrained RNN (trained on standard english), and then fine tune here with rap lyrics

 Training Model:
  1. Create preprocessor to create several different representations of